krithikag23/GIF-Maker-Studio---Streamlit-App/README.md

 ---
 ## 🎯 Why This Project?
 GIFs are widely used in:
-- Social Media & Marketing 📱
+- Social Media & Marketing
-- UI/UX demos for projects 💡
+- UI/UX demos for projects
+- Gaming & Animation

 ---